protoloft/klipper_z_calibration/README.md

 4. Purge and clean the nozzle
 5. Get probe, CALIBRATE_Z, park probe
 6. (Adjust Z offset if needed somehow)
-6. Print intro line
+7. Print intro line
-7. Start printing...
+8. Start printing...

-I don't know why, but if you still need to adjust the offset from your Slicers start GCode, then add this to your `PRINT_START` macro **after** the Z calibration:
+I don't get any reasons, but if you still need to adjust the offset from your Slicers start GCode, then add this to your `PRINT_START` macro **after** the Z calibration:

 ```
     # Adjust the G-Code Z offset if needed
     SET_GCODE_OFFSET Z_ADJUST={params.Z_ADJUST|default(0.0)|float} MOVE=1
 ```

-This does **not** reset to a fixed offset but adjusts it by the given value.
+Then, you can use `Z_ADJUST=0.0` in your Slicer.
+This does **not** reset to a fixed offset but adjusts it by the given value!

 **NOTE: Do not home Z again after running this calibration or it needs to be executed again!**

-> Happy printing with an always perfect first layer - doesn't matter what you just
-> modded on your print head/bed or what nozzle and flex plate you like to use for the next
+Now, I wish you happy printing with an always perfect first layer - doesn't matter what you just modded on your printer head/bed or what nozzle and flex plate you like to use for the next project.
+It's just perfect :-)
-> print.
-It just stays the same :-)

 ## Dislaimer

-It works perfectly for me.
+It works flawlessly for me.
 But, at this moment it is not widely tested.
 And I don't know much about the Klipper internals.
 So, I had to figure it out by myself and found this as a working way for me.
 If there are better/easier ways to accomplish it, please don't hesitate to contact me!